OmriBaso/besocurl/README.md

 In general i recommend to use `auto_detect_proxy=True` all the time.

-to can also set a proxy manully when invoking a request as the variables `proxies=("127.0.0.1", 8080)`
+you can also set a proxy manully when invoking a request as the variables `proxies=("127.0.0.1", 8080)`
 proxies must have the format mentioned above.

 TODO: